ericmann/git-bisect-demo/README.md

 We've placed the failing test after the last known good commit.
 It will pass there as we know the project was solid at that time.
 Now, use `git bisect` to test commits from this known test commit to the current `HEAD` - Git will tell you when it finds the broken commit and you can check the diff on that commit to see _exactly_ what broke.

 Use `git rebase` to move our new test back to the `HEAD` of the branch and add another commit fixing the identified error.
-All tests should now pass and we're finished!
+All tests should now pass as we've identified and fixed the problem!

+The next step would be to add similar negative number tests for the _other_ methods that have been added since we handled addition.